Bogtrolden/Maerl_habitat_model/README.md

 Holds citation and datareference for GBIF and Bio Oracle datasets.

 Scriptorium:
-Hold the scripts used in the exercise:
+Hold the scripts used in the project.

 docs: